wamdam/backy2/docs/source/quickstart.rst

     Error opening restore target.
 You must force the restore.

 If you want to overwrite data, you must ``--force``.

+..
+NOTE:: For more (and possibly faster) restore methods, please refer to the
+    section :ref:`restore`.

 version rm and cleanup